What is park maintenance?

 - Maintenance technician: These team members inspect, repair, and maintain park buildings including HVAC, electrical, and water.
 They are responsible for sharpening and servicing equipment and tools used by the landscape professionals.

 - Maintenance supervisor: Supervisors oversee, assign, and manage the schedule of park maintenance workers.
 They hire, train, and monitor workers and serve as a liaison between the department and park management or a board of directors.

 Example of park maintenance

 Park maintenance includes a broad range of tasks to keep a park enjoyable for all visitors.
-In many locations, park maintenance work may require some extra seasonal workers during the busiest times.
+In many locations, work may require some extra seasonal workers during the busiest times.

 Once the spring season commences, park maintenance staff will be busy clearing away dead plants from winter, dry leaves, and other debris that accumulates during the off-season.
 Bushes and trees require pruning and fallen branches must be cleared away.
 Maintenance staff clears flower beds, fertilizes perennial plants, and enriches the soil for new annuals.

 Technicians service mowers, sharpen blades, and prune shears.
 During this time, they also test irrigation systems so when the growing season goes into full swing the equipment is ready to go.